chriswayg/CC-Offline-Package-Generator/readme.md

 ### Usage

-1. First download and install the [Adobe Creative Cloud App](https://creativecloud.adobe.com/apps/download/creative-cloud) from that page or [from here](https://ccmdl.adobe.com/AdobeProducts/KCCC/CCD/5_1/osx10/ACCCx5_1_0_407.dmg).
-The Adobe Offline Package Generator will not run unless this app has been installed first.
+1. First download and install from Adobe the [Creative Cloud - Offline Installer (180MB)](https://ccmdl.adobe.com/AdobeProducts/KCCC/CCD/5_1/osx10/ACCCx5_1_0_407.dmg ) or the [Creative Cloud - Online Installer (2.5MB)](https://creativecloud.adobe.com/apps/download/creative-cloud).
+The CC Offline Package Generator will not run unless the Adobe Creative Cloud app has been installed first.
 You need an Adobe account when installing this app.

-2. Then [download CC_Offline_Package_Generator.dmg](https://github.com/chriswayg/CC-Offline-Package-Generator/releases/), mount it and copy `CC_Offline_Package_Generator` to Applications.
+2. Then download the [CC_Offline_Package_Generator.dmg](https://github.com/chriswayg/CC-Offline-Package-Generator/releases/), mount it and copy `CC_Offline_Package_Generator` to Applications.
 Run the app and it will open a Terminal window.
 Then follow the on-screen instructions.
 Tested on High Sierra, Mojave and Catalina.

 Download location: https://github.com/chriswayg/CC-Offline-Package-Generator/releases/